Our bodies have mechanisms that protect us from the harsh environment.

 Firstly, we can reduce exposure of UV and blue light to the eyes.
 That can be achieved by wearing suitable UV and blue light protective filters, which can be added as special coatings on spectacle lenses.

 Next, is to ensure that our macular’s natural defence is optimal.
 Especially with smokers, diabetics, elderly and those who had cataract surgery.
 These groups of people are at a higher risk of macular degeneration due to accumulated exposure to ageing factors, or they have had their natural lens removed which used to form part of the eye’s natural UV and blue light blocker.

 Through many years of research, on thousands of people, there is a formula for eye supplements known as the AREDS2 formula.
-These supplements has been found to reduce the risk of macular degeneration by improving the eye’s protective capabilities.
+These supplements has been found to reduce the risk of macula degeneration by improving the eye’s protective capabilities.